ChengZhuSci/JQPMC0014/README.md

-This is the DOI registered for Database in Crossref: https://doi.org/10.58473/ChengZhuSci0001
+This is the DOI registered for Database-JQPMC0014 in Crossref: https://doi.org/10.58473/ChengZhuSci0001

 Reference: Liu Huan (2025).
 Fundamental mechanics: from classical mechanics to quantum mechanics and its application on quantum chemistry.
 Journal of Quantum Physics and Materials Chemistry (ISSN2958-4027).
 2025 (09). https://doi.org/10.58473/JQPMC0014